LostAndDead/lostanddead.github.io/vb.net/command-line/varibles/index.md

 Hello There
 ```

 And there it is.
-We have managed to use a basic string varible.
+We have managed to use a basic string varible to print "Hello There" to the console.
 Here is the full program code if you got lost.

 ```vb
 Module Program